As of April 2020, Father Silouan has returned from service in the Philippines.

 I arrived in the USA early this March on what was meant to be a two-week visit to bury my father.
 But by the time my return date approached, the airline had canceled my flight — and in short order practically all transpacific flights were suspended and the Philippines went on lockdown.
 Since I could not return, I have been staying with friends in Washington State to wait out the quarantine.
 I had hopes of returning to the Philippines in time to celebrate Pascha in Santa Maria.
 But our state’s Stay At Home order is now extended until the end of April, and in any case there will be no flights to the Philippines for the foreseeable future.

-After about two months away from my parish in Mindanao, and since I must certainly be here in the US for another month or more, I have had a conversation with Metropolitan Hilarion, under whose omophor I have been serving in the Philippines.
+After about two months away from my parish in Mindanao, and since I must certainly be here in the US for some time to come, I have had a conversation with Metropolitan Hilarion, under whose omophor I have been serving in the Philippines.
 He has blessed me to make my move to the US permanent, and has released me to His Eminence Kyrill, Archbishop of San Francisco and Western America.

 Today the Diocese of the Philippines is served by over a dozen clergy, more than half of whom are Filipinos, under the archpastoral care of Metropolitan Pavel, Bishop of Manila.
 The thirty parishes and communities of the diocese are linked by a charitable sisterhood, and leadership development programs that are equipping leaders.
 Translation tasks are being carried out by Filipinos.
 So by God’s providence I am no longer very central to the mission in the Philippines, and the work is continuing in my absence.